Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Introduction

-The widespread adoption of AI/ML across different domains has raised concerns about fairness, leading to increased research and the development of guidelines and policies.
-Major tech companies like Google \cite{Google}, Microsoft \cite{Microsoft}, IBM \cite{IBM}, and various countries/ continents, including Australia \cite{Australisethics} and Europe \cite{EUethics}, have defined `fairness' as a guiding principle for AI practitioners in developing a fair AI/ML.
-The essence of the `fairness' principle for these countries/continents and tech companies is centered around developing an inclusive AI/ML that does not discriminate against any specific individuals, groups, or communities.
-Along with that, several software and tools have also been developed such as IBM's AI Fairness 360 \cite{AI360}, LinkedIn's Fairness Toolkit (LiFT) \cite{vasudevan2020lift}, and fairness checklists like Deon \cite{Deon}, Microsoft's AI Fairness Checklist \cite{Microsoft_checklist}, IBM's AI FactSheets \cite{AIFact} and many more to aid AI practitioners in developing a fair AI/ML.
-The extensive research in the field of AI/ML fairness covers various aspects, including the proposal of methods and frameworks \cite{johnson2022fairkit, zhang2023fairness}, aimed at aiding AI practitioners in the design and development of a fair AI/ML or mitigating fairness-related issues in them.
+The widespread adoption of AI/ML systems across different domains has raised concerns about fairness, leading to increased research and the development of guidelines and policies.
+Major tech companies like Google \citep{Google}, Microsoft \citep{Microsoft}, IBM \citep{IBM}, and various countries/ continents, including Australia \citep{Australisethics} and Europe \citep{EUethics}, have defined `fairness' as a guiding principle for AI practitioners in developing a fair AI/ML system.
+The essence of the `fairness' principle for these countries/continents and tech companies is centered around developing an inclusive AI/ML system that does not discriminate against any specific individuals, groups, or communities.
+Along with that, several software and tools have also been developed such as IBM's AI Fairness 360 \citep{AI360}, LinkedIn's Fairness Toolkit (LiFT) \citep{vasudevan2020lift}, and fairness checklists like Deon \citep{Deon}, Microsoft's AI Fairness Checklist \citep{Microsoft_checklist}, IBM's AI FactSheets \citep{AIFact} and many more to aid AI practitioners in developing a fair AI/ML system.
+The extensive research in the field of AI/ML system fairness covers various aspects, including the proposal of methods and frameworks \citep{johnson2022fairkit, zhang2023fairness}, aimed at aiding AI practitioners in the design and development of a fair AI/ML system or mitigating fairness-related issues in them.
 Despite the development of numerous tools, frameworks, guidelines, and policies for AI/ML fairness, issues persist.
-Our previous study (a survey with AI practitioners) also showed that the majority of AI practitioners who participated in our study faced challenges in developing \textbf{fair} AI/ML systems because of their own biased nature \cite{pant2023ethics}.
+Our recent survey study also showed that most AI practitioners discussed facing challenges in developing \textbf{fair} AI/ML systems because of their own biased nature \citep{pant2023ethics}.